The index name will be automatically deduced from the class name. You can customize the index name

 It’s also highly recommended to use API keys with index restrictions.
 For instance, when developing, you would use a key that can write on indices with names ending in

 _development.tmp.
 You would need the

 This restriction will make it impossible to write on your production index.

 1 2 3 4 5 6 7 class Contact < ActiveRecord::Base include AlgoliaSearch algoliasearch per_environment: true do attribute :first_name, :last_name, :email end end

 Algolia offers many settings to fine-tune your search.
 You can find

 all the available settings in our documentation.

-Settings will either help with relevance or with displaying results.
-This gem lets you set all your index settings
+Settings either help with relevance or with displaying results.
+This gem lets you set all your index settings inside

 This page will show some common use cases like faceting or distinct.